ktsenovv/cmd-launcher/README.md

 <br />

 <h1>:copyright: Copyright <a href="#-cmd-launcher" title="Go to Navigation">[↑]</a></h1>
 © KC &#128640; Kristian Cenow.
 All rights reserved.
-This application is not affiliated with Windows® or © Microsoft Corporation.<br />
+This application is not affiliated with Windows® or © Microsoft Corporation.
 CMD® and all related elements are trademarks of and © Microsoft Corporation.